India - Tigers & The Taj Mahal With Nepal Extension

 14 nights.
 January 2022 - November 2022.
 From £2318.00.

 Explore the teeming, colourful cities of Delhi, Agra and Jaipur on this superb-value Indian holiday.
 Step into a landscape said to have inspired Kipling as you spend two nights 'on safari' in Ranthambhore National Park, the home of the legendary Tigers of Ranthambhore, and see the Red Fort, the Palace of the Winds and the awe-inspiring Taj Mahal.
 It's the perfect introduction to one of the world's most fascinating and alluring destinations.Continue your thrilling Indian adventure and extend your holiday to ancient Nepal.
 Explore the Nepalese capital of Kathmandu on a full guided city tour and enjoy idyllic views of the Himalayas from your base in Nagarkot.

-What's IncludedEight nights' dinner, bed and breakfast accommodation in a series of four-star and five-star standard hotels in Delhi (2 nights), Agra (1), Ranthambhore (2), Jaipur (2) and Vanaashrya (1), plus two nights on the aircraft
+What's IncludedEight nights' dinner, bed and breakfast accommodation in a series of four-star and five-star standard hotels, 2 nights Delhi (1 at arrival and 1 at departure), 1 night Agra, 2 nights Ranthambore, 2 nights Jaipur, 1 night Vanaashrya, plus one night on the aircraft

 Four nights' half-board accommodation at hotels in Nagarkot (1 night) and Kathmandu (3)